Change is inevitable.

-Several agreed to speak to us anonymously - opening the doorway to an honest conversation that the sector needs to have.
+Several agreed to speak to us under the condition of anonymity - to open the doorway to an honest conversation that the sector needs to have.

 If there are issues that could lead to an arts leadership crisis, there’s no point hiding behind pleasantries and press releases.

 One highly placed leader stated “everyone acknowledges the last two years as being tough.
 For arts leaders in particular, they have had to dig deep in order to keep businesses afloat, step up and take more action around advocacy as well as feed into CNZ and MCH’s great plans - all on top of, and without recognition of this contribution individually, and maintain and look after the wellness of teams.